 The most recently published papers are listed first.
+(I’ve listed them in the order in which they actually became available, not the bibliographic date.)
 Forthcoming papers are listed next.
 Some are not available for download; if so, please contact me for a personal copy.

 – “Is Aristotelian-Thomistic Natural Philosophy Relevant for Cosmology?”

 Now in the published proceedings of the 2019 ACPA Conference: “A Perennial Philosophy of Nature.”
 This essay was awarded the ACPA’s 2019 Young Scholar Award.
 (Read the final draft.)
 See Proceedings of the American Catholic Philosophical Association 93 (2019): 151–76. https://doi.org/10.5840/acpaproc2021423114.